playfulprogramming/playfulprogramming/content/blog/non-decimal-numbers-in-tech/index.md

 _They reflect the amount of red, green, and blue (respectively) in that color._ Because these numbers are two-digit hexadecimal numbers, _the highest a number can be to reflect one of these colors is `255`_ (which is **FF** in hexadecimal).

-> If you're unfamiliar with how red, green and blue can combine to make the colors we're familiar with (such as yellow, orange, purple, and much more), it might be worth taking a look at some of the color theory behind it.
+> If you're unfamiliar with how red, green, and blue can combine to make the colors we're familiar with (such as yellow, orange, purple, and much more), it might be worth taking a look at some of the color theory behind it.
 [You can find resources on the topic on Wikipedia](https://en.wikipedia.org/wiki/RGB_color_model) and elsewhere.

 These numbers, in decimal, are as follows: